aponamarev/RoboND-Rover-Project/writeup_template.md

 In order to identify navigatable terrain, obstacles, and samples of interest I created analyze_color(img, high, low, color=0, channel=0) (utility function) that helps to try various color channels and thresholds.
 The function is located in code cell 6 of the ipython book.
 Next, I identified the best color channels and the best thresholds for:
 * navigable terrain (code cell 7): Navigatable terrain is best identified in YUV color scheme on Y channel.
 For the threshold I used the following bounds (160, 255).
 * sample rock (code cell 8): Navigatable terrain is best identified in LAB color scheme on B channel.
-For the threshold I used the following bounds (150, 255).
+For the threshold I used the following bounds (150, 255):
+![alt text][samplerock]

 obstacles will be defined as everything else.
 For illustration please refere to code/perception.py lines 125 and 126.